Stefano-BS/miaYeelight/README.md

 Java desktop application to command a Yeelight Color bulb, supports:

 **English - Italiano - Español - Português**
+(language is inferred automatically, if not provided as calling parameter lang:val, val between it, en, es, pt)

 As a precondition, the lamp has to be enabled for developer mode first so as it'll be possible to reach it via wifi.